sidhant-guliani/Deep-learning-projects/Readme.md

 ![Here we can see that that the smaller network starts overfitting later than the reference one (original) and its performace degrades slowly compareed to the original one.](/images/regularization1.png)

+Here we can see that that the smaller network starts overfitting later than the reference one (original) and its performace degrades slowly compareed to the original one.

 Adding weight regularization
 The simpler the model, better it is.
 One way to avoid overfitting is to put contraints on the complexity of a network by forcing its weights to take only smaller values, whcih makes the diftribution of weights more regular. and this is done by adding to the loss function the cost associated with having large weights. the cost come in two flavours: